 Interleukin-22 (IL-22) which is also called TIF (IL-10-related T cell-derived inducible factor), a newly identified cytokine which displays 22% amino acid homology to IL-10 and signals through class II cytokine receptor proteins.
 IL-22 can be produced by dendritic cells, natural killer cells and T-cells during either a tissue inflammation, bacterial infection or auto-immunity.
 It has the ability to act upon innate immunity cells via its receptors which are known to be expressed exclusively on these cells.
 This gives it an important function as a protective molecule which has the ability to counteract the destructive nature of the immune response in order to limit the damage to these tissues.

 The following interleukin-22 ELISA kit can be used for analysing a variety of diagnostic applications.
 Recently, an IL-22 expressing T helper cell subset which is referred to as Th22 has been characterized.
 It is distinct from the other T cells due to the fact it can be co-expressed with the skin-homing receptors CCR4 or CCR10 and the chemokine receptor CCR6.
 The expression of IL-22 is found to be also elevated in psoriatic skin inflammation, inflammatory bowel disease and atopic dermatitis.
 Psoriatic patients display a strong elevation of IL-22 plasma levels, which also directly correlates with the disease severity.
 The expression of IL-22 in CD4+ T helper cells has been found to be linked with Th7 and Th17.
-The following interleukin-22 ELISA kit offers a sensitivity level of 9.2 pg/ml and it can be used to measure human samples of cell culture supernatant, plasma, biological fluids and serum.
+This interleukin-22 ELISA kit offers a sensitivity level of 9.2 pg/ml and it can be used to measure human samples of cell culture supernatant, plasma, biological fluids and serum.

 - Interleukin-22-producing innate immune cells: new players in mucosal immunity and tissue repair?
 Nat Rev Immunol.
 (2009) 9 (4): 229-34.
 Review.
 Vivier E., et al.